 Compared to fiberglass, mineral wool is costlier, but you get what you pay for due to the following advantages:

-- Fire Barrier – Mineral wool doesn’t even begin to burn until it reaches temperatures of 1,8000 degrees Fahrenheit.
+- Fire Barrier – Mineral wool doesn’t even begin to burn until it reaches 1,8000 degrees Fahrenheit.
 In the worst-case scenario of a house fire, this will buy the fire department crucial, potentially home-saving extra minutes to arrive at the scene and take care of business.

 - Water Warrior – In addition to being fire-resistant, mineral wool is also water-resistant, able to continue insulating even in the face of the worst moisture leak.

 - Wall of (No) Sound – Mineral wool is extremely effective at blocking outside noise from entering your home.

-There’s really only one drawback with mineral wool insulation, but it’s a significant one: inhaling it during insulation can be potentially cancerous.
+There’s only one drawback with mineral wool insulation, but it’s a significant one: inhaling it during insulation can be potentially cancerous.
 Proceed with extreme caution if you’re present for the insulation installation.

 Interestingly, cotton insulation comes from recycled blue jeans.
 And aside from the novelty of having former blue jeans hung up in your attic, cotton insulation is a viable choice for the following reasons:

 - High Performance – With a typical R-Value of about 3.7 and up, cotton traps heat with the best of them.

 - Safety – Whereas both fiberglass and mineral wool present safety hazards both in the physical handling of them and the fibers they release into the air, cotton couldn’t be safer to handle or install.
 No need to worry about it irritating your skin or the consequences of accidentally breathing it in during installation.

 If you’ve ever wondered what the difference is between fiberglass insulation vs foam, when it comes to performance, foam is the MVP of insulation material.
 There are two types of foam insulation:

 - Open cell, which has an R-Value of about 3.5

 - Closed cell, which hits a whopping R7!